Constraining Inflationary Particle Production with CMB Polarization: Power Spectrum Searches

 In practice, one would likely do a joint power spectrum analysis considering the joint $TT$/$EE$/$TE$ signal data vector, $\mathbf{d}(\ell)=(C_{\ell,{\mathrm{HS}}}^{TT},C_{\ell,{\mathrm{HS}}}^{EE},C_{\ell,{\mathrm{HS}}}^{TE})$.
 The Gaussian covariance between these spectra is (with $X,Y \in [T,E]$)

 The Fisher forecast for the joint $T$ and $E$ analysis is then

-where we have taken $X=\{TT,EE,TE\}$ and we have noted that the derivative of the signal with respect to $g^2$ is simply given by the fiducial power spectra (evaluated at $g=1$).
+where we have taken $X=\{TT,EE,TE\}$ and we have noted that the derivative of the signal with respect to $g^2$ is simply given by the fiducial power spectra (evaluated at $g=1,N_{\text{HS}}=1$).

+In Figure~\ref{fig:widefigure_FISHforcs}, we compare our power-spectrum-based Fisher forecasts to the matched-filter-based exclusion curves computed for $M_{0} = \{100,200,500\}H_I$.
+This comparison is performed for a CV-limited experiment, and should be treated as a methodological study; we will return to a more careful treatment of power spectrum searches in future work.
+For larger-mass particles (\textit{e.g.,} $M_0=500H_I$), the matched-filter approach of this work provides tighter constraints than the power spectrum, with improvement factors around 10 for $\eta_* \geq 100 \,\,\text{Mpc}$.
+For lighter particles (which would be more numerous), the power spectrum bounds are somewhat better.
+This is as expected: in the limit of a large number of weak hotspots, the likelihood becomes asymptotically Gaussian, thus the power spectrum search is optimal.

-In Figure~\ref{fig:widefigure_FISHforcs}, we show the exclusion curves computed for $N_{{\mathrm{HS}}} = \{1,100\}$ compared to the results from our matched filter analysis.
-Note that our forecast is for a CV-limited experiment comparable to \emph{Planck} in sky coverage, but with zero noise, to present the best that a power spectrum search can do.
-From the figure, it is clear that until large $N_{{\mathrm{HS}}}$ values are reached (with $N_{{\mathrm{HS}}} \geq 100$ corresponding roughly to $M_0 \leq 450H_I$, for $g\simeq10$ --- see Figure~\ref{fig:N_of_g}), the localized matched-filter search dwarfs the bounds on $g$ from a power spectrum search.
-We have also fixed a specific fiducial $\Lambda$CDM cosmology here and ignored the variations in the power spectrum associated with shifts in the cosmological parameters.
-In a true power spectrum search these would be partially degenerate with an inflationary hotspot signal, and a full parameter analysis would be required, which would lead to further degradation of the constraints, particularly in cases where the hotspot contributions are nearly in phase with the $\Lambda$CDM power spectrum (as in the example in Figure~\ref{fig:widefigure_powercors}).\footnote{Note that the hotspot contributions are nearly in phase with the $\Lambda$CDM power spectrum for $\eta_* \approx \eta_{\rm rec}$, but we find that this behavior does not persist for much smaller or larger $\eta_*$ values.} This illustrates another advantage of the direct hotspot search, \textit{i.e.}, we are not limited by parameter degeneracies.
+We have also fixed to a specific fiducial $\Lambda$CDM cosmology here and ignored the variations in the power spectrum associated with shifts in the cosmological parameters.
+In a true power spectrum search these would be partially degenerate with an inflationary hotspot signal, and a full parameter analysis would be required, which would lead to further degradation of the constraints, particularly in cases where the hotspot contributions are nearly in phase with the $\Lambda$CDM power spectrum (as in the example in Figure~\ref{fig:widefigure_powercors}).\footnote{Note that the hotspot contributions are nearly in phase with the $\Lambda$CDM power spectrum for $\eta_* \approx r_s^{\rm rec}$, but we find that this behavior does not persist for much smaller or larger $\eta_*$ values.} This illustrates another advantage of the direct hotspot search, \textit{i.e.}, we are not limited by $\Lambda$CDM parameter degeneracies.